Skip to content

 Prefrontal cortex function restores with sleep optimization, exercise, stress reduction, and social connection — measurable on fMRI.
 Telomere maintenance responds to lifestyle inputs; the enzyme telomerase activates under the right behavioral conditions.
 Mitochondrial function recovers.
 Neuroplasticity persists at any age.

 The markets confirm the demand.
-41 million Americans have used a GLP-1 drug — one in eight.
+Roughly 18% of U.S. adults have ever used a GLP-1 drug — about 12% are currently on one (KFF Health Tracking Poll, May 2024).
 The anti-aging market: $85 billion.
 The longevity market: $600 billion.
 Biohacking: $38 billion, projected to $216 billion by 2035.
 Alternative medicine: $193 billion, tracking to $1.28 trillion by 2034.
 Clinical studies on psilocybin-assisted therapy for treatment-resistant depression show sustained remission rates exceeding 50%.

 These are not wellness fads.
 They are 93.2% of a population discovering that their bodies are more repairable than the systems that damaged them.